hoverflies

 Didea

 Didea fasciata.
 Genus: Didea...
 Didea fasciata.
 Genus: Didea..
 Didea fasciata.
 Genus: Didea.
-Didea fasciata.
+Pale-knobbed Lucent (Didea fasciata).
 Genus: Didea.
 Family hoverflies (Syrphidae).

 A broad-bodied hoverfly.
 I therefore think it looks a little more like a bee.